 The Power of Interests

 In general, neurotypical brains are more often socially motivated to please others than neurodivergent brains.
 Being socially motivated means you can ignore your own interests for a short time to focus on what’s expected of you at school or work to please the person asking you to do something.
-Yet, many neurodivergent individuals I’ve worked with over the years explain that they just aren’t that socially motivated, meaning they don’t feel a need to please others unless they know that person really well and trust them.
-I’ve also learned from many autistic teens over the years that it’s exhausting for them to fake being interested in something.
-Many feel they aren’t being true to themselves when trying to please others, which negatively impacts their mental wellness.

-As adults, we must prioritize connecting with neurodivergent youth through their interests to build trust rather than expecting them to do as we say simply because we asked them to.
 We also can’t make someone be interested in or care about something that is not their thing.
-So, if you can’t figure out what your child is interested in, read on for my tips.
+So, if you can’t figure out what a neurodivergent child is into, read on for my tips.

-What I’m talking about here is finding the interests of a child when they may just be into one thing or their interests may not align with the world around them.
+What I’m talking about here is finding the interests of a child when they may just be into only one thing or when their interests may not align with the world around them.
 For instance, their interest may be limited to a specific topic or they may hide their interest from others because they are anxious they won’t fit in (this is called masking).

-A neurodivergent child’s motivation to try something new may very well not be through social connection to please others but through connection to interests that are already intrinsically motivating for them.
+A neurodivergent child’s motivation to try something new may very well not be through social connection to please others, but through connection to interests that are already intrinsically motivating for them.

 Let me tell you a story.